YunoHost/doc/app_collabora.md

 - [Useful links](#useful-links)

-Collabora is an online office suite based on LibreOffice and usable with Nextcloud or Owncloud.
+Collabora is an online office suite based on LibreOffice and usable with Nextcloud or ownCloud.
 It allows you to edit text documents, tables, slideshows.
 The online edition can be done simultaneously and allows you to export and print documents using the generated PDF format.

 ## Useful links